 I had always thought, like most sailors I suspect, that a naval architect sat down with his or her computer and over a number of weeks a fully formed design emerged.
-But, in fact, nothing could be further from the truth, as I’m learning watching Erik work on the design of the Adventure 40.
+But, in fact, nothing could be further from the truth.

 Boat design is an iterative process with many steps that are well explained in great detail in the Principles of Yacht Design.
 See the diagram above.
 A simplified explanation goes like this: